-The 2021 ERO report identified two improvement actions: enhancing teachers' knowledge of high-quality practice and using input from children, parents, whānau, and the community, along with evaluations, to strengthen partnerships with these groups.
-Significant progress is evident in these areas.
+The 2021 ERO report identified three improvement actions related: to designing and implementing responsive curriculum that is consistent with Te Whāriki, assessment practices that record children's developmental progress and trajectory of learning over time and strengthening the implementation of documented internal evaluation processes.
+Significant progress is evident.

+These practices have been sustained and continued improvement is evident.
 Leaders have implemented strategies aligned to supporting quality improvement.
 Evidence of impact is well articulated by service leaders and is visible in teacher's professional growth cycle documents.
+Teachers engage in meaningful professional learning and development that aligns to improvement actions.